ehsantaati/h2s_demand_forecast/README.md

 ```horizon```: This parameter specifies the number of future months to forecast.
 It defaults to 6 months.<br>
 ```normalize```: This parameter should be set to the same value used during model training to maintain consistency.

-To start forecasting pipeline execute the following command in the command line:
+To start forecasting pipeline execute the following command in the command line:<br>
-    ```bash
-    python -m train
-    ```
     ```bash
     python -m forecast --model_path ./models/[model_id].joblib
     ```